Long Island Hands-Only CPR Kiosk

 How to Have a Heart-Healthy Halloween

 Remember to have a healthy meal BEFORE you go trick-or-treating.
 This reduces the temptation to “snack” while walking.
 Make this a fun family physical activity event.
-Set a goal of … Read more
+Set a goal of how many houses you will walk to and then stick to it!
+Think about a healthier version of treats to give out at your house: … Read more

 Healthy Eating Tips for College Students

 The American Heart Association and American Stroke Association encourage college students to maintain a heart-healthy lifestyle.
 Heading back to school and dreading the all-you-can-eat cafeteria?
-First year and fearing the … Read more
+First year and fearing the “Freshman 15”?
+Staying healthy in college is more than just fitting into your skinny jeans—it can seriously help you later on in life.
+Why care … Read more

 Are you a Heart or Stroke Survivor?

 Have you or someone you know suffered from heart disease or stroke?
-The Long Island American Heart Association is looking for survivors to form Heart Walk teams and join us … Read more
+The Long Island American Heart Association is looking for survivors to form Heart Walk teams and join us at the American Heart Association’s Long Island Heart Walk on Sunday, September 21, 2014 at Jones Beach.
+The Heart Walk takes a critical step toward … Read more

 Heartfelt Battle For CPR